 If you are married, you may establish domicile (residency) like any other student.
 Your domicile is not automatically altered by marriage; however, if you receive substantial financial support from your spouse, you may claim domicile through that spouse.
 In such cases, PVCC will look at your spouse's domicile to determine if you are eligible for in-state tuition.

 The domicile (residency) guidelines issued by the State Council of Higher Education for Virginia (SCHEV) provide that all dependents of active duty military personnel assigned to a permanent duty station in Virginia and who reside in Virginia shall be deemed to be domiciled in Virginia for the purpose of eligibility for in-state tuition.
 Due to frequent changes to military policies, please contact the Admissions & Advising Center for additional information.

-If requesting an appeal, in addition to the Application for Virginia In-State Tuition Rates you must also provide supporting documentation and a letter addressed to PVCC's Dean of Studenets Services, 501 College Drive, Charlottesville, VA 22902.
+If requesting an appeal after being denied after the review process, in addition to the Application for Virginia In-State Tuition Rates you must also provide supporting documentation and a letter addressed to PVCC's Dean of Student Services, 501 College Drive, Charlottesville, VA 22902.
 You may mail it or deliver the letter in person to the Admissions & Advising Center (room M144 in PVCC's Main Building).
 Evaluation of the appeal will be completed by the first day of classes for each enrollment term.
 Retroactive domicile status cannot be granted.
 Written notification of the college decision will be mailed within fifteen (15) calendar days of receipt of the completed application.
 If you are denied in-state tuition status, you will be notified of the reasons and be given information on how to either file a request for reconsideration of the decision or how to appeal the decision further.